Jiaming740/MFULI/README.md

 ## Citation
 ```
-If you use our code for your research, please kindly be sure to cite our paper.
+If you use our code for your research, please kindly cite our paper.
 Thank you!

 @article{ding2024improving,
   title={Improving Large-Scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents},